SteelCompendium/data-md-dse/Bestiary/Monsters/Chimera/Statblocks/Chimera.md

     target: The triggering creature
     trigger: A creature makes a strike against the chimera and obtains a tier 1 outcome.
     effects:
+      - name: Effect
-      - effect: The chimera shifts up to 5 squares.
+        effect: The chimera shifts up to 5 squares.
 If they end this shift within distance of the target, make a power roll.
       - effect: |-
           **Power Roll + 3**